Chart Color Schemes

 Residential development activity is lower than average in Lethbridge Park according to AreaSearch's national comparison of local real estate markets

-The average expected construction cost value for new dwellings in Lethbridge Park is $216,000, reflecting more affordable housing options compared to regional norms.
-In FY-26, there have been $146,000 worth of commercial approvals, demonstrating the area's residential nature.
-Compared to Greater Sydney, Lethbridge Park maintains similar construction rates per person, preserving market equilibrium consistent with surrounding areas and indicating its established nature.
-New development consists of 93.0% detached houses and 7.0% townhouses or apartments, maintaining the area's traditional suburban character with a focus on family homes appealing to those seeking space.
+New construction is matching or outpacing demand, offering buyers more options and enabling population growth that could exceed current expectations.
+The average expected construction cost value of new dwellings is $216,000, reflecting more affordable housing options compared to regional norms.
+In FY-26, there have been $146,000 in commercial approvals, demonstrating the area's residential nature.
+Compared to Greater Sydney, Lethbridge Park maintains similar construction rates per person, preserving market equilibrium consistent with surrounding areas and indicating the area's established nature.

+New development consists of 93.0% detached houses and 7.0% townhouses or apartments, maintaining the area's traditional suburban character focused on family homes appealing to those seeking space.
 With around 340 people per dwelling approval, Lethbridge Park shows a developing market.
-Population forecasts indicate Lethbridge Park will gain approximately 390 residents by 2041 (from the latest AreaSearch quarterly estimate).
-Based on current development patterns, new housing supply should readily meet demand, offering good conditions for buyers and potentially facilitating population growth beyond current projections.
+Population forecasts indicate Lethbridge Park will gain 381 residents through to 2041 based on AreaSearch's latest quarterly estimate.
+Current development patterns suggest new housing supply should readily meet demand, offering good conditions for buyers and potentially facilitating population growth beyond current projections.

 Frequently Asked Questions - Development